tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ### Technical reports

-*`systemPipeR`* compiles all the workflow execution logs in one central location, making it easy to check any standard output (`stdout`) or standard error (`stderr`) for any command-line tool used in a workflow.
+*`systemPipeR`* compiles all workflow execution logs in one central location, making it easy to check any standard output (`stdout`) or standard error (`stderr`) for any command-line tool used in a workflow.
 Also, the information is appended to the workflow plot making it easy to click on